 We have all been told that the best way to increase engagement levels is to post Facebook photos and videos.
 When we do this, our followers are more likely to see the post and give it a like or add a comment.
 Of course this makes sense because the visual stimulation draws people in and causes them to react, and when people see that there are a lot of likes on a post, they pay more attention and in turn they want go add a like or comment also.

 The more likes and comments you get the more people see your post in their news feeds and so on.
-You get the picture right.
-If you spend a lot of time on Facebook, like I do you know exactly what I’m talking about.
+You get the picture right?
+If you spend a lot of time on Facebook, like I do you know exactly what I'm talking about.
 This explains why Pinterest is growing in popularity as well.

 Is Facebook Engagement Your Real Goal?